-As a small business owner, some of your actions and inactions are the things that led to the result you have with your business today.
+As a small business owner, it’s possible some of your actions or inactions are partly or wholly responsible for the result you have with your business today.

-To change your outcome and revive your failing business, you need to figure out what’s causing the failure.
+To change your outcome and revive your dying business, you must figure out exactly, what got you to this point.

-To get this done, start with a personal audit of your actions, all the things you’re supposed to do in the normal cause of business.
+To get in on this, start with a personal evaluation of your business activities, all the things you’re supposed to do in the normal cause of business.

 List out everything in details.

 Go through the first list of what you’re already doing and ask yourself, am I doing these things judiciously as it is supposed to be done?

-If you’re a content creator for instance, this is where you’ll ask yourself questions like; am I consistent?
+If you’re a content creator for example, this is where you’ll ask yourself questions like; am I consistent?
 Am I creating the right kind of content or am I posting my content at the right time?

-If at all I am, am I sharing it on the right social media platform, to the correct target audience?
+Furthermore ask yourself; If at all I am, am I sharing my content on social media platform, am I sharing it to the correct target audience?

-For the second list, find out if you were to have done these things, how would it have impacted your business?
+For the second list, find out if you were to have done the things listed there, how would it have impacted your business?

-These questions will help you to analyze what went wrong, why, how and the answers you get from here will shape the solutions as you figure out the way forward.
+Answering these questions sincerely, will help you to analyze what went wrong, why, how and the answers you get from here will shape the solutions you’ll evolve as you navigate deeper with the other steps.

 Re-assess your target Market

-Over the years, I have come to realize that one of the major reasons a lot of small businesses fail is not just because they don’t have a good knowledge of the market…
+Over the years, I have come to realize that one of the major reasons a lot of small businesses fail is not merely because they don’t have a good knowledge of the market…

-Most small businesses fail because they try to sell the wrong product to the wrong audience.
+Most small businesses fail because they try to sell the wrong product to the wrong market.

 While working on plans to revive a failing business, one of the factors you have to consider is your audience – Are they really in need of what you’re selling and if yes, what’s the best price that can work for them?

-Is the market still in need of your product and services as it is or are there some changes?
+Is the market still in need of your product and services today as it is or are there some changes in demand?

-A lot of small businesses are trying to revive a dead horse.
+Today, a lot of small businesses owners are trying to revive a dead horse.
 They struggle hard to breathe life into products and services that are no longer in demand.

-Truth is, most times this will only end up as effort in futility and sometimes you don’t even get to notice it.
+Truth is, most times this will only end up as effort in futility and you might not even notice it.

-That’s why sometimes, you need to do a market research to find out what’s working with your target audience.
+That’s why, to revive a dying business, you must do a market research to find out what’s working with your target audience and what’s not.

-To figure this, you can do a direct market research by asking questions via questionnaires or have a look at what your competitors are doing.
+PS: To achieve this, you can do a direct market research by asking questions via questionnaires or have a look at what your competitors are doing.
 Afterwards, you will be better informed on what to do, based on the data you generate.

 Review your Brand

-One of the causes of small business failure you’ll hardly ever suspect is your brand.
+One of the causes of small business failure you’ll hardly ever suspect could be your brand performance.

-Sometimes your small business could be failing either because you have stopped delivering on your promise as a brand or the brand itself has lost its appeal or it is not best fit for the target audience anymore.
+Sometimes your small business could be struggling either because you have stopped delivering on your promise as a brand or the brand itself has lost its appeal or it is not best fit for the target audience anymore.

-You’ll never know until you have a quick review of your brand.
+But, you’ll never know until you have a quick review of your brand.
 So, reviewing your brand is one of the effective strategies you can use to revive your struggling business.

-That’s why at this point you need to find out, as a brand, are you still serving your target audience the way you’re supposed to or are there things you can do to make things better?
+To get started, find out; as a brand, are you still serving your target audience the way you’re supposed to or are there things you can do to make things better?

-A handful of struggling businesses have gained improved growth after they made some changes to their brand.
+A handful of struggling businesses have gained improved growth after they made some changes to their brand positioning.

-Perhaps this could be one of the biggest shot you’ll take to revive your failing business but you’ll never know until you review your brand.
+Perhaps this could be one of the biggest shot you’ll take to revive your struggling business but you’ll never know until you take a step to review your brand.

 Create a Goal

-Now that you’ve been able to figure out what happened to your business, the next step to revive any failing business is to find out the way forward.
+Now that you’ve been able to evaluate what happened to your business, the next step to revive your struggling business is to find out the way forward.

-To answer this question you need to clearly identify the things you want to achieve going forward.
+And to answer this question correctly, you have to clearly identify the things you want to achieve going forward.

-After creating your goal, the next step to revive a failing business is to design a new business strategy.
+After creating your goal, the next step to revive a struggling business is to design a new business strategy.

 Considering that during your evaluation at step one, you were able to figure out the reason why the other strategy failed..

 It doesn’t matter that you don’t know it all.
-What you want to do is to come up with a research backed strategy that will help you to achieve your new goals.
+What you want to do is to come up with a research backed step-by-step strategy that will help you to achieve your new goals as set out above.

-Sometimes, collaboration could be all you need to revive a dying business.
+Sometimes, collaboration could be all you need to revive a struggling business.